dgroomes/mongodb-playground/basic/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* Make a monolithic query in `zips-average-population.js` instead of using the intermediate collections.
+* DONE Make a monolithic query in `zips-average-population.js` instead of using the intermediate collections.
 This is a more approachable, minimal example appropriate for a basic MongoDB example project.